vicjuhl/world-food/README.md

 # world-food
-By Frederik van Wylich-Muxoll (ckj429) and Victor Kaplan Kjellerup (rgp867) This repo contains the World Food application.
-It is a visual query tool which allows you to see the correlations between the share of a population who cannot afford a healthy meal and that populations BMI in a scatter plot.
-The actual data is roughly simplified due to uncareful averaging over time and other parameters and <ins>SHOULD NOT</ins> be used for scientific or journalistic purposes.
+By Frederik van Wylich-Muxoll (ckj429) and Victor Kaplan Kjellerup (rgp867)

+This repo contains the World Food application – a visual query tool which allows you to see the correlations between the share of a population who cannot afford a healthy meal and that populations BMI in a scatter plot.

+The shown data is roughly simplified due to uncareful averaging over time and other parameters and <ins>SHOULD NOT</ins> be used for scientific or journalistic purposes.

 ## Data sources
 Unaffordability of healthy foods: